How to Help

-Knowing what to say to someone who may be experiencing domestic violence or sexual assault can be overwhelming and frightening.
+Knowing what to say to someone who may be experiencing domestic and sexual violence can be overwhelming and frightening.
 Though it may be tough, you can still be of help.

 The most important thing to remember is that you don’t need to be an expert — you need to be a friend.

-In addition to the info below, the national hotlines offer free, confidential services to anyone who has been affected by domestic violence and sexual assault, including friends and families.
+In addition to the info below, the national hotlines offer free, confidential services to anyone who has been affected by domestic and sexual violence, including friends and families.

 - Listen without judgement

 Remember, if someone you know discloses that they are currently experiencing abuse or have been abused or sexually assaulted in the past, this could be the first time they’re telling anyone.
 Listening without judgment or blame and letting them know they’re not alone can make a huge difference.
 If the victim/survivor is in need of support, ask them if they’d like to talk to a professional counsellor, and offer to sit with them while they call one of the 24-hour national hotlines.
 While you may have a strong reaction to what you’ve heard, it’s important to focus and fully listen to the survivor’s words.
 And if you’re in need of support for yourself after being there for your loved one, the hotlines can offer you help as well.

 - Let them know that you believe them

 By letting a victim/survivor know that you believe them, you can change that person’s life.
 A victim/survivor may feel like what happened to them is their fault.
 It’s not unusual for victims/survivors to experience self-blame, doubt, or denial.
 This could be the first time they’re telling someone so reassurance that you believe them and that this was not their fault can go a long way to making that person feel comfortable getting the help they need and deserve.

 It can be helpful to communicate the following gently and repeatedly: